AVEVA/AVEVA-Samples/Basic/Java/readme.rst

       static string _appId = "PLACEHOLDER_REPLACE_WITH_USER_ID";
       static string _appKey = "PLACEHOLDER_REPLACE_WITH_USER_SECRET";

-At the bottom of ``QiClient.Java`` you will find a method called ``AcquireAuthToken``.
-The first step in obtaining an authorization token is to create an authentication context related to the Azure Active Directory instance providing tokens.
+Near the end ``QiClient.Java`` iw a method called ``AcquireAuthToken``.
+The first step in obtaining an authorization token is to create an authentication context that is related to the Azure Active Directory instance.
 The authority is designated by the URI in ``_authority``.

 .. code:: java